router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/tools/nitro-pathfinder-api/performing-cross-chain-transaction/solana-support.md

 ```

-2. When destination chain is solana.
+2. When the destination chain is Solana.
-When solana is destination, passing `receiverAddress` to api can be different.
+When Solana is the destination chain, passing `receiverAddress` to the pathfinder API can be different.

 ```jsx
 import { ethers } from 'ethers'